Optimizing antenatal care: Integrating screening and management of maternal infections in Ghana

 • 2,028 community leaders engaged in health education on maternal infections.

-• 365 health education sessions conducted through pregnancy schools reaching 3,080 pregnant women.
+• 365 health education sessions conducted through pregnancy schools reaching more than 8,000 pregnant women and 2,000 family members.

 • 789,947 community members reached through FM radio community information center media campaigns on maternal infections.